pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources.md

 This option provides a list of aliases for a resource or component resource.
 If you’re changing the name, type, or parent path of a resource or component resource, you can add the old name to the list of aliases for a resource to ensure that existing resources will be migrated to the new name instead of being deleted and replaced with the new named resource.

+Aliases are frequently used when refactoring Pulumi programs.

 For example, imagine we change a database resource’s name from `old-name-for-db` to `new-name-for-db`.
 By default, when we run pulumi up, we see that the old resource is deleted and the new one created.
 If we annotate that resource with the aliases option, however, the resource is updated in-place:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}